 However, just to make things even more complicated, some providers don’t require a landline at all.
-Providers with independent networks connect to your home via their own, separate sets of cables.
+Providers with independent networks connect to your home via their own separate sets of cables.
 Whether you include a landline service in your package is entirely optional.
-This is the case for Virgin Media, and other independent providers such as Hyperoptic and Wightfibre.
+This is the case for Virgin Media, and other independent providers such as Hyperoptic.

 To sum up: you don’t need to have a landline phone if you want broadband.
 But to get broadband from an Openreach-based provider, your home must have a physically connected phone line.

 Is it cheaper to get broadband without a landline?

 Some providers lop a few quid off your monthly bill if you take your broadband without a landline.
 Others charge the same price whether you include a landline or not.

 Bear in mind, too, that sometimes a broadband package with a free landline included can cost less than a package from another provider with no phone line.

 If your broadband plan comes with a landline but you don't plan on using your home phone, you'll simply be put on a pay as you call plan.
 That way, you won't pay anything extra, unless you actually use your landline to make a call.

 To help you compare broadband with landline, use our comparison tool.
 Just change the phone line filter to show whatever’s cheapest from each provider, and we’ll show you the lot.

 Broadband deals with no phone line

 To find a broadband package that doesn’t include a phone line, we’ve made it easy.
 You can compare all broadband-only deals for your postcode using our comparison tool.